Benthekin/Benthekin.github.io/README.md

 <p>https://benthekin.github.io/pizza.html -- This link takes you to a pizza boss fight game.</p>
 <p>https://benthekin.github.io/jackinthebox.html -- this link makes a very scary jumpscare.🃏📦</p>
 <p>https://benthekin.github.io/clicker.html -- This link takes you to a clicker game</p>
-<p>https://benthekin.github.io/clicker.html -- This link takes you to a 3D builder game</p>
+<p>https://benthekin.github.io/builder.html -- This link takes you to a 3D builder game</p>
+<p>https://benthkin.github.io/builder2html -- This link takes you to a minecraft-like building game</p>